akankshakukhraniya/python-PyMeUpCharlie/README.md

 It's time to put away the Excel sheet and join the big leagues.
 Welcome to the world of programming with Python.
 In this assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.

 Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.
 These challenges are far from easy so expect some hard work ahead!

-### Before You Begin

-* Create a new repository for this project called `python-challenge`.

-* Clone the new repository to your computer.

-* Inside your local git repository, create a directory for each Python Challenge.
-Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

-* Inside of each folder that you just created, add the following:

-  * A new file called `main.py`.
-This will be the main script to run for each analysis.
-  * A "Resources" folder that contains the CSV files you used.
-Make sure your script has the correct path to the CSV file.
-  * An "analysis" folder that contains your text file that has the results from your analysis.

 ## PyBank